daisyjaneabasolo/Laboratory-Work1-Activity-PowerBI/README.md

   All other charts update to show only the selected region’s data.

 - **Why is filtering important in BI?**
-  It helps focus on relevant data, identify problems, and make faster, clearer decisions.
+  Filtering is important in Business Intelligence because It helps focus on relevant data, identify problems, and make faster, clearer decisions.

 ---